What is in-app messaging?

 When it comes to the style you have three options; banner, fullscreen or a custom design.

 This is a thin, alert-style message, suitable for subtle and short messages.
 You can choose for it to appear at the top, bottom or middle of the screen.
+If you’re wondering how to make a banner, you can easily create using various design tools and templates available online.

 Obviously, this means the message will take up the entire screen.
 This is perfect for when you have some really great imagery to strengthen your message and/or you want to capture the user’s complete attention.